 Delaware Property Taxes

 Delaware’s three counties are responsible for administering and collecting property taxes in the state.
 Rates vary between and within those counties.
 Below, we will take a closer look at rates and rules in Sussex, New Castle and Kent counties.
-If you’re considering buying property in any of Delaware’s three counties, you’ll want to use SmartAsset’s Delaware mortgage guide as a reference for information on rates and getting a mortgage in the First State.
+If you’re considering buying property in Delaware, you’ll want to use SmartAsset’s Delaware mortgage guide as a reference for information on rates and getting a mortgage in the First State.

 How Delaware Property Taxes Work

 Unlike most other states, local governments in Delaware do not reassess property values on a regular basis.
 Instead, all counties and cities base their property taxes on the values calculated the last time all property was reassessed.

 This is called the reassessment year.
 For example, the Kent County reassessment year is 1987.
 In New Castle County the reassessment year is 1983.
 In Sussex County the reassessment year is 1974.
 Municipalities also have their own assessments, although some simply use the county assessment.